Upstatement-Archive/ink/README.md

-# nib: a set of tools for working within wordpress teams
+# ink: a set of tools for working within wordpress teams

 ## wat